-- (A) A player repeatedly calls a judge and argues that his opponent should lose the game for insignificant procedural oversights. - (B) A player fails to obey the instructions of a tournament official.
+- (A) A player repeatedly calls a judge and argues that his opponent should lose the game for insignificant procedural oversights. - (B) A player fails to obey the instructions of a tournament official. - (C) A player repeatedly requests a concession from an opponent.

 Different levels of unsporting conduct should be penalized accordingly.
-The head judge is always the final authority on what constitutes unsporting conduct and is free to interpret the guidelines as he or she sees fit.
+The head judge is the final authority on what constitutes unsporting conduct.